jcfitzpatrick12/gr-spectre/docs/README.md

 # gr-spectre: GNU Radio OOT module containing custom file sinks

 ## Overview
-This OOT module contains custom file sinks used in the [`spectre`](https://github.com/jcfitzpatrick12/spectre) repository.
+This OOT module contains custom GNU Radio blocks used in the [`spectre`](https://github.com/jcfitzpatrick12/spectre) repository.

 📢 **This project is under active development.
 Detailed documentation will be provided in the future.**  📢